KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Canvas by chase-cromwell](https://github.com/chase-cromwell/MMM-Canvas)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Canvas.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CardDavBirthdaysProvider by ulrichwisser](https://github.com/ulrichwisser/MMM-CardDavBirthdaysProvider)

-1. - W - An error occurred while getting information from 'package.json': SyntaxError: Expected double-quoted property name in JSON at position 777 (line 25 column 3)
+1. Issue: An error occurred while getting information from 'package.json': SyntaxError: Expected double-quoted property name in JSON at position 777 (line 25 column 3)

 ## [MMM-CARDS by mykle1](https://github.com/mykle1/MMM-CARDS)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-CARDS.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-CECControl by nischi](https://github.com/nischi/MMM-CECControl)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-CECControl.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Census by mykle1](https://github.com/mykle1/MMM-Census)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Census.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.